byronbenharris/reinforcement-learning-trajectory-optimization/README.md

 This means if you want to edit the code or return to it at a later time, you can ignore steps 1 and 4 since the virtual env is already created and contains the necessary dependencies.

+## License

+This code is available for use as specified in the MIT License.